amshancodes/scoring-cvs/README.md

 - **Direct Markdown Output**: Beautiful, detailed evaluation reports
 - **Custom Prompts**: Edit evaluation criteria on-the-fly in the web interface
 - **Bulk Upload Processing**: Evaluate multiple resumes in a single batch
+- **Batch Download**: Download all evaluations as a ZIP file with one click
 - **OpenAI Integration**: Works with GPT-4 and other advanced models
 - **Cloud Deployment**: Hosted on Streamlit Cloud for team access
+- **Visual Evaluation Process**: Clear indicators showing analysis phases
+- **Responsive UI**: Immediate feedback on button clicks with no double-clicking required

 ## Directory Structure